idaignoranza/e-health-project/readme.txt

         - insert_documents_and_commit: to insert a list of document into the database and commit;
         - update_task: to update parameters of database;
         - get_articles: to get the list of articles from the database;
-        - _art_from_tuple: to get information about the tuples in the database
+        - _art_from_tuple: to get information about the tuples in the database !!!!!!
         - close: to close the database;
-        - count_word_abstract: to count the words in the abstract based on the string;
-        - count_word_title: to count the words in the title based on the string;
         - update_score: to update the parameter "Score" of database at the fist research;
         - update_task_score: to update the parameter "Score" of database.